-The next edition will take place on the weekend of 11/12 October 2014.
+The next edition will take place on the weekend of 7/8 October 2017.
+The registration form will be available in summer 2017.

 Women’s ice hockey is one of the fastest growing sports in the world thanks to events like this one and similar programs that are being run in many countries.
 If you want girls in your area to join in the fun, this is a great and easy way to do so!